-This week’s country in our Around the World in 11 Weeks series is Italy!
-Italy is such a fun country to learn about!
-The food, the music, so many famous people and each area has its own personality!
+Learn about Italy with this fun unit study!
+The food, the music, so many famous people makes this country so interesting.
+Plus each area has its own personality!
 Not to mention, Rome plays a major role in ancient history!
 Check out all the resources below and grab the FREE printable portion.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 The printable portion of the unit study contains Italy Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Italian currency, Famous People notebooking pages, and book summaries.
-Grab it below!
-(23 pages)
+Grab all 23 pages below and gain access to the printables from the other 12 unit studies, too!

 Want all of the resources below in a PDF to save forever along with unit studies about Russia, France, Germany and the UK?!?
 Check out: